 Employee terms, conditions and benefits

-If you are thinking of applying for a job with us here are some on the terms, conditions and benefits of working for the Council.
+If you are thinking of applying for a job with us, here are some on the terms, conditions and benefits of working for us:

 Standard working week